csc301-2023-fall/project-42-team-collab/deliverables/D1/planning.md

 Any meetings required will be held either in person or Zoom.

-However, meetings are not necessary, as we will communicate through Slack and Notion on a frequent basis.
+However, meetings are not necessary, as we will communicate through Slack and Notion on a frequent basis (More than 5 times a week).

-Meetings with project partner will be conducted through Slack as well, as the project partner prefers communication on Slack.
+Meetings with project partner will be conducted through Slack as well, as the project partner prefers communication on Slack instead of a meeting.

 #### Q9: How will you organize your team?